Definition of Interpolation, what is linear interpolation?

 What is linear interpolation?

-Using the initial point A which has a coordinate of (x0,y0), and another point b with a coordinate (x1,y1), the line joining the two-point can be estimated by estimating its sloe as the difference in y divided by the difference in x distance.
+Using the initial point A which has a coordinate of (x0,y0), and another point b with a coordinate (x1,y1), the line joining the two points can be estimated by estimating its sloe as the difference in y divided by the difference in x distance.

 The final form of the polynomial used for the linear interpolation can be written as P(x)=y=y0+((y1-y0)*(x-x0)/(x1-x0).

-Then we will substitute by the given values of points A and b, thus we get the final equation will be in terms of x and y.
+Then we will substitute by the given values of points A and b, thus we get the final equation of x and y.

 Solved example#1.